2023 Best Textile & Apparel Studies Bachelor's Degree Schools in the Plains States Region

 Top Plains States Region Schools for a Bachelor's in Textile & Apparel Studies

 Our 2023 rankings named Iowa State University the best school in the Plains States Region for textile and apparel studies students working on their bachelor’s degree.
-Located in the small city of Ames, Iowa State is a public school with a very large student population.
+Located in the small city of Ames, Iowa State is a public school with a fairly large student population.

 The average amount in student loans that textile studies majors at Iowa State take out while working on their Bachelor's Degree is $22,395.
 The average monthly payment of a loan this size is about $193, assuming that the borrower is on a 10-year repayment plan.

 You’ll be in good company if you decide to attend North Dakota State University - Main Campus.
 It ranked #2 on our 2023 Best Textile & Apparel Studies Bachelor’s Degree Schools in the Plains States Region list.
-North Dakota State University is a large public school located in the city of Fargo.
+North Dakota State University is a fairly large public school located in the city of Fargo.

 Read full report on Textile & Apparel Studies at North Dakota State University - Main Campus